 Mixing the dough

-- Start by measuring yeast into a large mixing bowl.
+- Start by measuring yeast into a large bowl.

 - Add the milk to it.
 The milk can be at room temperature but take note that it should not be any hotter than just lukewarm.
 Stir until the yeast is dissolved.

-- Next, add the sugar, egg, flour and salt and turn your mixer to a low-medium speed.
+- Next, add the sugar, egg, flour and salt into the yeast mixture and turn on your stand mixer (with a dough hook attachment) to a low-medium speed.

-- Mix until the dough comes together for approximately 2 minutes.
+- Mix the dry ingredients and the egg into the dough until the dough comes together, for approximately 2 minutes.
 Add the softened butter and continue kneading for another 7 to 8 minutes at the same speed.

 - At the end of it, the butter should have been all incorporated, and the dough should be stretchy.
 If you were to knead the rolls by hand, you would need to knead the dough for approximately 15 minutes.

-- Turn it onto your workspace, knead lightly and form it into a ball.
+- Turn it onto a lightly floured surface, knead lightly and form it into a ball.
 It will be sticky and that is how it is meant to be.
 Dust your workspace with flour but try not to add too much flour into it as you knead it.

-- Place the dough ball back into your mixing bowl, cover it with a towel or cling wrap and leave it in a warm place to proof.
+- Lightly oil the sides of the bowl and place the dough ball back into it.
+Cover it with a towel or plastic wrap (cling wrap) and let the dough rise in a warm place.

 - It should double in size and this can take any time between 30 minutes to 1 hour (or sometimes longer if it's cold where you live).